Orange-OpenSource/ods-android/docs/components/NavigationDrawers.md

             text = "label2"
         ) { doSomething() },
-        OdsModalDrawerDivider, // `OdsModalDrawerDivider` is used to add a divider in a specific level of the list OdsModalDrawerSectionLabel(
+        OdsModalDrawerDivider, // `OdsModalDrawerDivider` is used to add a divider in a specific level of the list OdsModalDrawerSectionHeader(
             label = "Label"
-        ), // `OdsModalDrawerSectionLabel` is used to add a divider and the text above the divider OdsModalDrawerListItem(
+        ), // `OdsModalDrawerSectionHeader` is used to add a divider and the text above the divider OdsModalDrawerListItem(
             icon = R.drawable.ic_heart,
             text = "label3"